 Official figures from the national household survey show that there are some 1.8 million trade unionists in employment in France.
 This means that 8.1% of all employees in France are in unions – the figures are an average for the period 2001 to 2005.
-1 In addition the unions have a number of unemployed and retired members, adding another 400,000 to this total.2 The ICTWSS database of union membership estimates union density at 7.9% in 2010.3
+1 In addition the unions have a number of unemployed and retired members, adding another 400,000 to this total.2 The ICTWSS database of union membership estimated union density at 7.9% in 2010.3

 Historically, there have been five main union confederations with membership across the whole of the economy.
 They are the CGT, CFDT, CGT-FO (better known as FO), the CFTC and the CFE-CGC which primarily represents professional and managerial employees.
 For many years, these five were all considered "representative" at national level, without being required to demonstrate a specific level of support.
-This nationally “representative” status automatically gave them rights to negotiate or to nominate candidates for elections (for the CFE-CGC this just applied in respect of professional and managerial staff).
+This nationally “representative” status automatically gave them rights to negotiate or to nominate candidates for elections (for the CFE-CGC this only applied in respect of professional and managerial staff).
 There were also other union groupings, such as the FSU, UNSA and Solidaires.
-They have significant influence, but they did not have the legal status of the five “representative” confederations, although in specific cases they were able ask a court to accord them “representative” status.
+They had significant influence, but they did not have the legal status of the five “representative” confederations, although in specific cases they were able ask a court to accord them “representative” status.

-However, this situation, which after 1966 remained unaltered for more than 40 years 1966, has now changed.
+However, this situation, which after 1966 remained unaltered for more than 40 years has now changed.
 Legislation passed in August 2008 introduced new criteria for determining whether a union is representative at national, industry and company level.
 For the first time, these include the requirement to have at least a set level of support from employees in workplace elections – either as indicated by the votes for the members of the works council or, in smaller companies for the employee delegates (see section on workplace representation).
-Additionally, in companies with 10 employers or fewer, where these structures do not exist, workers are able to vote for the unions they favour in regional elections every four years, and there are separate elections for the small number of employees in agriculture.
+Additionally, in companies with 10 employees or fewer, where these structures do not exist, workers are able to vote for the unions they favour in regional elections every four years, and there are separate elections for the small number of employees in agriculture.

 The new law requires a union to win at least 10% of the votes at company level to be considered representative at company level, 8% of the votes at industry level to be considered representative at industry level and 8% of the votes at national level, to be considered representative at national level.
 However, the votes to be used as the basis of these calculations are the votes in the first round of the elections, when only unions can nominate candidates.
 Only if less than half those eligible fail to vote for the union nominated candidates is there a second round in which non-union candidates can also stand.